 |Connectivity||2× USB A, 1× USB-C, HDMI, Ethernet, Audio Jack|

 The battery life is quite good for a gaming laptop.
 You’ll get almost 8 hours under moderate load and 1 hour under heavy load and max screen brightness.
 Storage is okay.
 512GB SSD can prove as too small for most gamers.
-Overall, this is a solid budget laptop with an amazing screen, good keyboard, and a sturdy chassis.
+Overall, this is a solid budget laptop with an amazing screen, a good keyboard, and a sturdy chassis.
 There’s a Core i7 version that packs 16GB of RAM and 1.25TB of storage.
-It costs about 20 percent more but packs noticeably slower GTX 1050.
+It costs about 20 percent more but packs a noticeably slower GTX 1050.

 Best Lenovo IdeaPad For Light Use

 |Screen||15.6-inch 1366x768 TN|

 |Storage||500 GB HDD|

 |Connectivity||3× USB A, HDMI, Audio Jack, Card Reader|

 If you need a home laptop for light surfing and watching YouTube, the inexpensive IdeaPad S145 fits the bill.
 It features a highly affordable price, and for it, you get a solid CPU for the price and four gigs of RAM.
 The body is made of plastic and isn’t of the greatest quality.
 But, for the projected use, it’s good enough.